piper1970/event-booking-microservice/README.md

 - **Prometheus/Grafana**: Monitoring and Visualization

 ## Setup
-See _./SETUP.md_ file for setup instructions
+See _./SETUP.md_ file for further setup instructions